 Fighting colorectal cancer often requires a number of different treatments: chemotherapy, radiation, and surgery.
 No single doctor can handle all aspects of your treatment for colorectal cancer.
 Here's how to assemble a team of experts to help you.

-Another study, (INT-0144 [NCT00002551]), was a three-arm randomized trial designed to determine whether continuous-infusion 5-FU throughout the entire standard six-cycle course of adjuvant chemotherapy was more effective than continuous 5-FU only during pelvic radiation and included the following:
+Another study, (SWOG-9304 [NCT00002551]), was a three-arm randomized trial that was designed to determine whether continuous-infusion 5-FU throughout the entire standard six-cycle course of adjuvant chemotherapy was more effective than continuous 5-FU only during pelvic radiation and included the following:

 Arm 1 received bolus 5-FU in two 5-day cycles before (500 mg/m2 /day) and after (450 mg/m2 /day) radiation therapy, with protracted venous infusion 5-FU (225 mg/m2 /day) during radiation therapy.